netdata/netdata/docs/glossary.md

 ## D

+- [**Dashboards**](https://github.com/netdata/learn/blob/master/docs/concepts/visualizations/dashboards.md): Out-of-the box visual presentation of metrics that allows you to make sense of your infrastructure and its health and performance.

 - [**Definition Bar**](https://github.com/netdata/learn/blob/rework-learn/docs/concepts/netdata-cloud/netdata-views.md#composite-charts): Bar within a composite chart that provides important information and options about the metrics within the chart.